daviddugle/02-CSS-and-bootstrap-homework-Responsive-Portfolio/README.md

 *footer added to all the files
 *nav links are active
-*created one row and multiple sub rows for the portfolio page
+*created one row and multiple sub rows for the portfolio page *photo added to the assets folder for the project *forgot my alt tags on my images
+*semantic changes for figures
+*about me page created